mpdairy/elm-frontier/README.md

 `fromJson` could be chained after a call to `Http.getString` to convert Json from a REST Api.

-Using the standard ports system in Elm, to call into JavaScript requires that you make a separate `Cmd` call to run the JavaScript function, and then subscribe to a response as a `Sub`.
-This disconnect between the call and return of a function makes for some difficulties.
-For instance, you won't be sure which response `Sub` corresponds to which call you made with the `Cmd` unless you pass back some id or the original args.
-But, worst of all, it makes calling externel JavaScript functions impossible to chain together using `Task.andThen`.
+Using the standard ports system in Elm, calling into JavaScript requires that you generate a `Cmd` to run the JavaScript function, and then separately subscribe to a response as a `Sub`.
+This disconnect between the call and return of a function makes difficulty for the programmer.
+For instance, you can't be sure which port response `Sub` corresponds to which call you made with the port `Cmd` unless you pass back some id or the original args.
+Most limiting of all, you can't chain together external javascript functions as `Task`s.

 Frontier's `call` allows you to call any JavaScript function and receive the results as a normal Elm `Task`.